 MGT 6321.
 Business in the World Economy.
 [Formerly MGT 321] Addresses the impact of national and global economic developments on the business environment.
 The determinants of national income, inflation, interest rates, unemployment rates, business cycles, exchange rates, and foreign investment are discussed, with particular attention to the increasingly important linkages among the world's economies as well as some key institutional differences across countries.
 Supplementary case studies and debates provide opportunities to integrate theory with decision analysis.
-(Limited to first year MBA students only) [2]
+[2] (Limited to first-year MBA students only)

 MGT 6322.
 Managerial Economics.
-[Formerly MGT 322] Teaches students to solve problems by: 1) identifying profitable decisions using benefit-cost analysis, and 2) ensuring that employees have enough information to make profitable decisions, and the incentive to do so.
+[Formerly MGT 322] Teaches students to solve problems by (i) identifying profitable decisions using benefit-cost analysis, and (ii) ensuring that employees have enough information to implement them, and the incentive to do so.
 Specific topics include: investments, pricing, scale and scope economics, long-run strategy, price discrimination, bargaining, auctions, supply and demand, adverse selection, moral hazard, principal-agent relationships, and organizational design.
 [2]

 MGT 6330.
 The Financial Services Industry.
 The purpose of this course is to familiarize students with the financial services industry and the associated career opportunities.
 It will describe the role that financial institutions play in enhancing capital formation by intermediating the financing needs of companies.
 A number of institutions will be discussed in detail, ranging from commercial banks to investment banking.
 We also will discuss the role of securities market regulation and how it has shaped the business models of these firms.
-The course is designed around Wall Street Week.
-By investing time before the Wall Street Week CMC trip to become familiar with the industry, students will be in a much better position to take full advantage of the trip experience.
-Students will need to be present for the full trip to participate in the course.
-The class will also have required daily de-brief sessions onsite in New York City.
+The course is designed around the MBA Career Management Center's Wall Street Trek and Charlotte Trek during Immersion Week between mods 1 and 2.
+These treks kick off internship recruiting for many of these firms.
+Time will be invested before the treks for students to become familiar with the industry to maximize the trip experience.
+Students can attend either or both treks to participate in the course, but they are required to be present for the entirety of the trips hosted by the Career Management Center.
 [1-short course]